Your children’s college graduation is one of those life milestones you probably daydream about from the moment they’re born.

 There’s a lot that is great about 529 plans, such as the tax advantages they can offer, but if you don’t know all the rules surrounding them it can be easy to make mistakes that could cost you later.
 So before you open a 529 plan, take note of these important steps.

-Investment Options.
+Investment options.
 When you open a 529 plan, your dollars will be invested in funds offered through a plan manager, and the types of investments offered will vary by provider.
-So make sure that any plan you look into aligns with your goals, as the performance of your 529 will be based on its underlying investments.
+Make sure that any plan you look into aligns with your goals, as the performance of your 529 will be based on its underlying investments.

 Fees.
 A 529 plan can be sold directly from the state or through an advisor.
 You may be charged annual fees, account-opening fees or other types of expenses associated with maintaining your account, so make sure you understand what the total cost will be to you.

-State Tax Breaks.
-One pro to opening a 529 plan in your home state is that you may be able to get a break on your state taxes.
-529 plans already offer great tax benefits: Earnings grow federal-tax-free, and withdrawals are tax-free if they are used for qualified education expenses.
+State tax breaks.
+One benefit of opening a 529 plan in your home state is that you may be able to get a break on your state taxes.
+529 plans already offer great federal income tax benefits: Earnings grow federal-tax-free, and withdrawals are tax-free if they are used for qualified education expenses.
 However, more than 30 states also give residents a tax deduction or credit if you contribute to one of their 529 plans.

 If you’re looking into a state-sponsored prepaid 529 plan — which helps you pay for future college credits at today’s prices, typically for specific schools in that state — be aware that you may have to be a resident of that state to enroll.
 There are also other rules around how prepaid 529 funds can be used, so make sure to read the fine print carefully before deciding on one.

 A student’s financial aid can be impacted by who is listed as the owner (or custodian) of a 529 account.
 Student income is a larger factor in determining financial aid packages than the parents’ assets.